California judge halts district policy requiring parents be told if kids change pronouns | News Channel 3-12

 In California, parental notification policies cropped up after Republican state lawmaker Bill Essayli proposed a statewide bill on the issue, but it never received a hearing in Sacramento.
 He then worked with school board members and the California Family Council to draft the policy that was voted on in Chino Valley.

-Essayli said he hopes other school districts evaluating similar proposals will not be discouraged by the judge’s decision.
+On Wednesday, Essayli said he hopes other school districts evaluating similar proposals will not be discouraged by the decision of a single judge.

+“Today’s ruling does not impact our fight to protect parental rights,” Essayli said in a statement.

 Many of the conversations about transgender students and LGBTQ+ curriculum are taking place in communities that elected more conservative school board members after the pandemic drove many parents who were angry about closures to political action.
 The districts are increasingly at odds with Gov. Gavin Newsom and fellow Democrats who dominate the state’s political leadership.